maxhumber/BRE/README.md

 Materials for the Live Online Training

-Presented by Max Humber on April 23, 2021
+Presented by Max Humber on June 22, 2021